 With the help of Snagajob, Heath tried his hand shadowing people in each state doing a wide variety of hourly-paid jobs.
 He made pizzas, worked on farms, became a zombie, taught stand-up-paddle boarding surrounded by whales, and flew by helicopter to Kahiltna Glacier at the foot of Denali with the National Park Service.
 Through the process, they fell in love with a nomadic life and learned that they could make an income while on the road.
 They never looked back at their former office careers.

-In late February 2018, the couple will host the second RV Entrepreneur Summit in their home state of Texas.
-This is an exciting opportunity for nomadic entrepreneurs to gather and share their experiences, learn from one another, and have some hands-on workshops to learn valuable tools to build and grow their businesses.
+In late February 2018, the couple hosted the second RV Entrepreneur Summit in their home state of Texas.
+It was an exciting opportunity for nomadic entrepreneurs to gather and share their experiences, learn from one another, and have some hands-on workshops to learn valuable tools to build and grow their businesses.

-At the first RVE Summit, 120 people attended – quadrupling the couple’s initial attendance expectations.
+At the first RVE Summit, 120 people attended, quadrupling the couple’s initial attendance expectations.
 The early-bird registrations for the 2018 gathering sold out in less than 2 hours!
-Heath and Alyssa are expecting nearly 500 attendees at the upcoming event.
-Based on feedback from attendees, the 2018 RVE Summit will be longer in duration and have expanded workshops.
-Heath and Alyssa are compelled to discover the needs of the RV community, and find a way to fill them.

 What’s next for this dynamic couple?
 Alyssa says that during their trip through Canada on their way to Alaska, they were inspired to do some international RVing.
 They are currently researching and dreaming up ideas to possibly travel to New Zealand, Australia, and Europe.
 Follow along with them to see what other adventures and opportunities are down the road!